shayna-UT/assess_credit_risk/README.md

 Build and evaluate several machine learning models to assess credit risk

 ### Summary
+A large problem in properly identifying credit risk is that there is an unbalanced classification problem; the number of good "low risk" loans outnumbers the number of risky "high risk" loans.
+Therefore, the following sampling techniques have been performed on the dataset to train and evaluate machine learning models with unbalanced classes.

 ### Random Oversampling
 - Through random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.